chen-robert/writeups/usaco-training/Intro.md

 [USACO Training](http://train.usaco.org/usacogate) offers a set of problems that _mostly_ follows the USACO contest in scope.
 It serves as a nice training tool.

+In the following writeups, I'll be going through these problems.